Power on and power off problems

 Reseat the power supplies.

-Server does not power off
+Server does not power off (shut down)

 Determine whether you are using an Advanced Configuration and Power Interface (ACPI) or a non-ACPI operating system.
 If you are using a non-ACPI operating system, complete the following steps: